raynamharris/2018-09-05-LatinR/index.md

 <h2 id="schedule">Registration</h2>

 This workshop is open to 30 people who are registered for 47JAIIO.
-If you are registered for 47JAIIO and you are interested in attending this workshop, please register here.
+If you are registered for 47JAIIO and you are interested in attending this workshop, [please register](https://ti.to/carpentries/LatinR).

 <!-- place this in your head tag -->
 <script src='https://js.tito.io/v1' async></script>